 Discussion on Heuristic #6: Recognition rather than recall

 If we assume a data entry person is entering data for a number of employees and is reading the data from a printout.
 There is always a chance that the person who produced the printout may have accidentally left out a digit or added an extra digit to a person's hourly rate.
 This could have the effect of changing $24 to $2 or else changing it upwards to $244.
 For the data entry person to spot this then they would need to know the maximum and minimum values allowed for the hourly rate.
-Rather than having to search their memories or go through a volumnious journal we use the input prompt to remind them what those maximum and minimum values are.
+Rather than having to search their memories or go through a voluminous journal we use the input prompt to remind them what those maximum and minimum values are.
 For this reason each of the prompts has its own set of minimum and maximum values.

 Within the limitations of our example program here the requirements of Heuristic #6 have been met.